pierre-rouleau/usrhome/readme.rst

                                    Note: when MANPATH is empty, ``showpath`` uses the manpath_ command (if available) and prints the path it returns.
 It also prints a warning on stderr and exit with an exit-code of 0.

+``usrhome-switch-path``            Modify PATH.
+Swap current PATH with the value stored inside the
+                                   ``USRHOME_ORIGINAL_PATH`` environment variable.
+This is set to PATH value the system had inside the shell before USRHOME added support for itself and other tools.

+``sanitize-path``                  Check the PATH value of the current shell and sanitizes it:

+                                   - removes duplicate entries.
+                                   - removes empty entries,
+                                   - print a warning when it modifies PATH.
 ================================== ================================================================